Web-browser, advanced e-mail, newsgroup and feed client, IRC chat, and HTML editing made simple—all your Internet needs in one application.

 Under the hood, SeaMonkey uses much of the same Mozilla Firefox source code which powers such products as Thunderbird.
 Legal backing is provided by the SeaMonkey Association (SeaMonkey e.V.).

-upgrade from an earlier version, please download the full installer from the
+a version earlier than 2.53.5, please download the full installer from the

-We encourage testers to get involved in discussing and reporting problems as well as further improving the product.
+We encourage users to get involved in discussing and reporting problems as well as further improving the product.

-2.53.1 is our biggest release in a few years and incorporates many changes and fixes from the underlying platform code.
+2.53.9 will be an incremental update on the 2.53.x branch and incorporates a number of enhancements, changes and fixes to the application as well as those from the underlying platform code.
 Before installing it make a full backup of your profile and thoroughly read and follow the Release Notes.
 We encourage testers to get involved in discussing and reporting problems as well as further improving the product.

 October 27, 2019